nmoutinho/stereo_calib_lib/README.md

  - gcc
  - Cmake >= 2.8
  - OpenCv >= 2.4.9
+ - Boost

-## Configure the system (on Ubuntu 12.04 LTS or 14.04 LTS) - installing gcc, Cmake and OpenCv 2.4.9
+## Configure the system (on Ubuntu 12.04 LTS or 14.04 LTS) - installing gcc, Boost, Cmake and OpenCv 2.4.9

 OK, so the first step is to make sure that everything in the system is updated and upgraded.
 Open the terminal and write this: